Families For Life | FFL Council Members

 COUNCIL MEMBER, FAMILIES FOR LIFE

-He currently sits on 6 charity agencies to actively serve the less privileged and also he seeks to be the voice and advocate for building strong, resilient and caring families at the grassroot community.
+He currently sits on six charity agencies to actively serve the less privileged.
+He seeks to be the voice and advocate for building strong, resilient and caring families through the grassroots and the community.

 Yap Kin was an educator for over 20 years before joining the Chinese Development Assistance Council as Executive Director in Jan 2022.
 His work with primary and secondary children in schools previously affirms his belief that strong families are the bedrock of social progression and educational mobility for the next generation.